uclahs-cds/pipeline-call-NonCanonicalPeptide/README.md

 #### filterFasta

-Filter fasta can run separately for variant, noncoding, and alternative translation peptide FASTA, so this section can take up to two namespaces, named `variant_peptides`, `noncoding_peptides` and `alt_translation_peptides`.
+Filter fasta can run separately for variant, noncoding, and alternative translation peptide FASTA, so this section can take up to four namespaces, named `variant_peptides`, `noncoding_peptides` and `alt_translation_peptides`.
 The parameters allowed in each namespace is listed below.
 You can set `quant_cutoff` for variant peptides as 200 and for noncoding peptides as 100.
 If either namespace is not defined, the corresponding filter won't run.

 | Field name | Required | Description |
 | ---------- | -------- | ----------- |